Invite External Users to Your Rocket.Chat Server

 2. Enter the user’s full federated ID: @username:server.domain

-3. Complete creation as usual.
+3. Complete room creation as usual.

 For channels, simply enable Federated in Advanced settings when needed.